To can listen to the podcast and read the show notes here

 Essentially, in that instance, they are taking existing application and they are just changing the administrative systems that are used by their editors and publishers, while retaining existing content and existing data models.
 So there's lots of different systems, compliance management systems, risk management systems, document management systems, learning management systems, anywhere you've got complex data models and rules and workflow and UI basically.
 So yeah, in a nutshell, it's not a CMS.

-Michael Smith: So you mentioned some of your clients are like publishing companies, they have thousands or maybe hundreds of thousands of documents, you also have associations using it for membership management, all kinds of complicated situations.
+Michaela Light: So you mentioned some of your clients are like publishing companies, they have thousands or maybe hundreds of thousands of documents, you also have associations using it for membership management, all kinds of complicated situations.

 Alex Skinner: Yeah so if you take the example with membership associations, so Pixelate as a services company has around 80 clients, they will have different CRM or membership management systems.
 Historically, that would be a load of different ones so that tends to be, more these days, it's more Microsoft dynamics, is a very common choice.
 What we have is we have data synchronization frameworks that form part of preside for wiring API's and syncing data backwards and forwards in a reliable and consistent way.
 Then, the ability to effectively do personalization and rules and things like that so different people based on who they are, get a different experience.
 So that's a lot of the functionality in preside that the platform team worked on obviously come out of predominantly the need to pixelate but I would say the needs of pixelate are quite common in terms of what we do.

-Michael Smith: So you mentioned you didn’t by default use Microsoft sequel server, were you using My Sequel or some other open source Sequel or?
+Michaela Light: So you mentioned you didn't by default use Microsoft sequel server, were you using My Sequel or some other open source Sequel or?

 Alex Skinner: Yeah I mean we like My Sequel, we use Maria DB.
 Things like we're working on an application at the moment where they want it to be fully redundant all the way down the stack, so that's multiple low balances, active passive, multiple web servers, but they want active database plastering and that's something that sequel server has never been particularly good at.
 Things like that working quite nicely.

-Michael Smith: And then, what’s the rest of your stack, so you’ve got preside is on top of Coldbox is on top of Lucy, and then what are you using for the web server?
+Michaela Light: And then, what's the rest of your stack, so you've got preside is on top of Coldbox is on top of Lucy, and then what are you using for the web server?

 Alex Skinner: Tom cat engine X and then effectively Xenex.
 We like [crosstalk 00:10:48]

-Michael Smith: So it’s all open source?
+Michaela Light: So it's all open source?

 Alex Skinner: Yeah as much as possible.
 I mean a lot of the people that we work with, preside marries very well with platforms like Microsoft dynamics because Microsoft dynamics has similar concepts around the ability to create custom entities and that maps very well with presides concept of custom entities as well.
 So yeah, we inter-operate with non-open source systems but our stack is open source, absolutely.

-Michael Smith: Great.
+Michaela Light: Great.
 So you mentioned that you moved your code to open source and I talked in depth with Dom Watson about that in episode seven of this podcast, but what was the business reason for going to open source?
 He gave the technical reasons.
 That the code was a bit of a mess and it needed totally redoing and you know, you wanted to-

 Alex Skinner: Yeah I mean it's difficult, right?
 Because I can be very honest looking back right now at that code base.
 It's like having to try to admit that your child is ugly or something.
 It's not something … yeah I can say that certainly, hitting the delete key was definitely the right decision.
 Building it on top of Coldbox was the right decision, I think Coldbox is vastly superior to any of the other NVC based frameworks out there and I don't think that's just Lucy.
 I think that's across the board.
 I mean, the main reason was that for whatever reason, the marketplace, if we look … we work with organizations that go out through formal tenders, a lot of the consultants that were involved in the procurement process around these big programs were advocating either open source so the comfort factor of should you fall out with your agency, you can take this elsewhere, which of course we all understand the practicalities of that really.
 But, or you know, we want ubiquitous platform, right?